-We seek to define and exploit the neuronal identity of solid tumors to prevent cancer metastasis, the leading cause of death in cancer patients.
-Recently, the presence of peripheral nerves in solid tumors and the upregulation of neuronal genes within tumor cells themselves were both reported be associated with poor outcome in cancer.
-We will use cell biology, engineering and clinically translatable approaches to understand how neoneurogenesis occurs in tumors, how the neural identity of tumors impacts the systemic regulation of metastasis and how we can leverage this information for non-invasive monitoring and treatment of metastatic disease.
+Recently, the presence of peripheral nerves in solid tumors and the upregulation of neuronal genes within tumor cells themselves were both reported to be associated with poor outcome in cancer.
+Our goal is to use biology, engineering and clinically translatable approaches to understand how neoneurogenesis occurs in tumors, how the neural identity of tumors impacts the systemic regulation of metastasis and how we can leverage this information for non-invasive monitoring and treatment of metastatic disease.
+We have shown that bioelectricity regulates cancer cell invasion and metastasis which could lead to a new class of therapeutics for patients with metastatic disease (Payne et al., 2022, Ebiomedicine).
+We have also identified a novel mechanism of sensory nerve-driven invasion in breast cancer via the axon guidance molecule PlexinB3 (Le et al, BiorXiv, 2021).

 |